 How to Protect From the Dark Web

 The answer is simple, recurring dark-web scans/monitoring and response tools.
 By utilizing these tools, companies can choose how to identify information to monitor.
 This helps businesses in alerting staff of breaches they were not aware of, shortening disaster recovery and response times to prevent further damage.

 The methods we use today still resemble the traditional threat-intelligence gathering process, and in many cases, this intelligence requires the combination of both human elements and technology.

 The accumulated data is parsed and normalized to allow sorting by queries.
 Here is where we sift through and remove duplicate records or non-relevant data.

 After removing ‘junk’ data, we check the domains for accuracy against any available anti-spam policies, including SPF Records, DKIM & DMARC.
 We then begin un-hashing the first three characters of the credentials.

 - Step #3: Enrich

-Once the credential is documented, we update each search with the breach source, date of publish, if the information is encrypted or not.
-This is also where we apply risk-profiles for clients and organizations to measure their own findings against.
+Once the credential is documented, we update each search with the breach source, date of publication, if the information is encrypted or not.
+This is also where we apply risk profiles for clients and organizations to measure their own findings against.

-Monitoring the dark web is labor intensive, particularly for internal staff in an SMB environment.
+Monitoring the dark web is labor-intensive, particularly for internal staff in an SMB environment.
 It often makes more sense to provide alerts if any employee or customer data is being actively traded.
-However, the work does not stop there, in order to minimize any impact from a possible cyber-attack, companies need an incident response and recovery procedures, in case an attack occurs and monitoring uncovers stolen data.
+However, the work does not stop there.
+In order to minimize any impact from a possible cyber-attack, companies need incident response and recovery procedures, in case an attack occurs and monitoring uncovers stolen data.

 How Can Security Training Help